nol166/JS-Closures/Activities/06-Stu_Closure-Fetch/README.md

 ## Hints

-* How can we use the
+* How can we use our understanding of lexical scope to help us diagnose the issue with our `searchTerm`?

+* Does the search query change after the user updates the text field and clicks submit?